There is the great noise of battle

 - Bittersweet Ending: Downer Ending, depending how you look at it.

-- The downer ending is that Yuri and Lara die apart, with Yuri especially dying of a heart attack chasing after a woman he thinks is Lara.
-The bittersweet ending is that Zhivago's adopted brother, trying to find Yuri and Lara's love child years later, thinks he's found the young woman.
-However, the young woman refuses to admit it, fearful that the Soviet general would punish her rather than delight in finding her.
+- The downer ending is that Yuri and Lara die apart, with Yuri especially dying of a heart attack chasing after a woman he thinks is Lara, and Lara eventually dying in one of Stalin's camps.
+The bittersweet ending is that Yuri's brother finds Yuri's daughter years later, and they may be able to make a connection.

 - Book Ends: The streetcar scenes with Yuri and Lara at the beginning and end of the film.